67272-App-Design-Dev/lab6-bookmanager-starter/README.md

 10. Our authors controller is good, but without routes to direct to these actions, they are pretty useless.
 We could generate the seven routes manually or take advantage of Rails built-in shortcut that was demonstrated in class.
 Go to the `config/routes.rb` file and add `resources :authors` right below similar code for books -- this will generate the seven standard routes we need to use this controller properly.
 Restart your server and you should be able to use the authors controller!

 11. Verify that the routes and controller are working in the browser and then commit your changes to git if you have not done so already.
-(Hopefully you have...)
-If time allows, follow a similar procedure to build your categories controller.
+(Hopefully you have...) **Follow a similar procedure to build your categories controller**.
 You will need to add a resources line to your routes file for categories, and create the same set of methods in the categories controller.

 # <span class="mega-icon mega-icon-issue-opened"></span>Stop